-What is a dental sealant?
+What is a Dental Sealant?

-A dental sealant is a liquid coating that the staff at a dental clinic near you can paint onto the biting surface of teeth to protect those teeth — especially grooved teeth where plaque can easily accumulate, like molars — from bacteria, plaque and tartar that can contribute to tooth decay and cavities.
+A dental sealant is a liquid coating that the staff at our dental clinic near you can paint onto the biting surface of teeth to protect those teeth — especially grooved teeth where plaque can easily accumulate, like molars — from bacteria, plaque and tartar that can contribute to tooth decay and cavities.
 Once that sealant shield is in place, those bacteria, sugars, starches and food particles simply can’t touch the enamel on your kids’ teeth.